frederickaplan/fdh/files/PART2/fdh-2-6.md

 ### Modelling

 Model-based Procedural methods.
 Architectural grammars.
 Class I and Class II elements.
-The question of realism.
+The question of realism. (maybe moved to part 3)

 ### Sampling

+Intro

+- Different methods : Lidar, etc.
+- Finding a compromise between time and precision.
+- Using standard camera or dedicated scanners (for instance LIDAR)
+- Iterated Scanning
+- Visualisation of the scans

 Principles of Phtogrammetry.

 Homologous Points.
 Odometry.
-Densification.
+Desification.
 Adjacent graph.

+Calibration

+Evaluation of precision of models

 ### Mirror Worlds and 4D